MeqdadDev/MPI_Matrix_Vector_Multiplication_Parallel_and_Sequential/README.md

   ### mpicc -o parallel MPI_Parallel.c
 - To execute the object file, type this:
   ### mpirun -np 4 parallel
+*Note: here, number 4 represents the number of processors that will be used in the execution of the program.
 ------------------------------------------------

   Good luck,